-- the nutritional supplements industry; - · skeptical consumers; - · competitors; - the safety and quality of our products and/or our ingredients; - regulatory investigations of our products or our competitors' products; - · the actions of our independent associates; - · the direct selling/network marketing industry; and - scandals within the industries in which we operate.
+- the nutritional supplements industry; - skeptical consumers; - · competitors; - the safety and quality of our products and/or our ingredients; - · regulatory investigations of our products or our competitors' products; - the actions of our independent associates; - the direct selling/network marketing industry; and - scandals or regulatory investigations regarding the business practices or products or our competitors, specifically those competitors within the direct selling channel.

-25. If our information technology system fails or if the implementation of new information technology systems is not executed efficiently and effectively, our business, financial position, and our operating results could be adversely affected.
+25. If our information technology system fails or if the implementation of new information technology systems is not executed efficiently and effectively, our business, financial position, and operating results could be adversely affected.